ensonun/Yewtube-is-Youtube/README.md

 #  Yewtube is Youtube
-A Firefox extension that add a right-click menu button to open YouTube links in [YewTube](https://yewtu.be) - say no to tracking and ads!
+A Firefox extension that adds a right-click menu button to open YouTube links in [YewTube](https://yewtu.be) - say no to tracking and ads!

+## Installing via Firefox Add-ons store

+Follow this link [https://addons.mozilla.org/en-GB/firefox/addon/yewtube-is-youtube/](https://addons.mozilla.org/addon/yewtube-is-youtube/) and click the `Add to Firefox` button.

-## Installing as temporary extension
+## Installing as a temporary extension

 To install the extension as a temporary extension in Firefox: